dlxsmd/dlxsmd/README.md

-# dlxsmd's iOS Developer Portfolio
+# YUKI's iOS Developer Portfolio

 ## About Me

 Hi!
-I'm dlxsmd, an experienced iOS developer with a passion for creating elegant and user-friendly mobile applications.
+I'm Yuki Imai, an experienced iOS developer with a passion for creating elegant and user-friendly mobile applications.
 With a strong background in Swift, SwiftUI, and various iOS frameworks, I enjoy tackling complex problems and delivering high-quality solutions.

 - **Location**: Japan
 - **Email**: dlxsmd@icloud.com